ashleyfae/ask-me-anything/readme.txt

 == Changelog ==

+**1.1.2**

+* Increased z-index of modal to better ensure it appears above everything else.

 **1.1.1 - 10 July 2016**

 * When new comment is added, it is now prepended rather than appended.